Building Global Citizenship

 This course is designed to support you in equipping young people with the knowledge, skills, values and networks they need to live harmoniously in multicultural communities, thrive in a changing local and global labour market and act as responsible global citizens who can build a sustainable, inclusive and safe world.

-Designed for members of the principal class and leading teachers.
+Designed for principal class members and leading teachers from Victorian government schools.

 Note: principal class members will be given first preference if demand exceeds the number of available places.

 Over 6 months you are expected to engage in and contribute to:

 - 4 face-to-face workshop days (3 in Victoria and 1 in China)